Last modified: August 22, 2022

 - Limiting access to location information to only those with jobs requiring such access.

 Background Location Data

-We may collect precise or approximate location data from a user’s mobile device if enabled by the user to do so.
-We collect this data to enable specific features, however, the aforementioned features are not required for the app to function.
-We only use location services when it is directly relevant to the features and services provided by the app.
+We may collect approximate location data from a user’s mobile device.
+We collect this data to enable specific features and for security reasons, however, the aforementioned features are not required for the Services to function.
+We only use location services data it is directly relevant to the features and services provided by the Services.
 Location data is not provided, resold, or remarketed to third parties.

 Children Under the Age of 13

 Our Website and Services are not intended for children under 13 years of age.
 No one under age 13 may provide any personal information to or on the Website.
 We do not knowingly collect personal information from children under 13.
 If you are under 13, do not use or provide any information on this Website, register on the Website, use the Services, or provide any information about yourself to us, including your name, address, telephone number, email address, or any screen name or user name you may use.
 If we learn we have collected or received personal information from a child under 13 without verification of parental consent, we will delete that information.
 If you believe we might have any information from or about a child under 13, please contact us at [email protected]

 If you are a California, Colorado, Virginia, Utah, or Connecticut resident, your state’s law may provide you with additional rights regarding our use of your personal information